-- 1. When any of A, B, or C (confined space qualifiers) do not exist under normal conditions the area is not classed a confined space.
-When normal conditions change and all of A, B, or C may be ticked the space is then classified as a confined space. - 2.
-When C becomes likely with changing conditions (e.g. Task, introduced hazards, etc.), then a full risk assessment is required. - 3.
+- 1. Underground pits observed are not specified as they were not confirmed on site. - 2.
+When any of A, B, or C (confined space qualifiers) do not exist under normal conditions the area is not classed a confined space.
+When normal conditions change and all of A, B, or C may be ticked the space is then classified as a confined space. - 3.
+When C becomes likely with changing conditions (e.g. Task, introduced hazards, etc.), then a full risk assessment is required. - 4.
 Reference to Risk Assessment (Appendices) is based on limited number of tasks likely to be performed within the confined space.